-Weekly homework assignments are typically due at 10:00pm on Friday.
-All assignments have a clearly labeled due date on WileyPlus.
-It is your responsibility to check WileyPlus periodically for assignments.
-Solutions to all homework problems are available on WileyPlus immediately after the assignment is due.
-Because solutions are available immediately, late homework will not be considered.
+Weekly homework assignments labeled "HW#" are typically due at 11:00pm on Thursday.
+Assignments labeled "Ch#-practice" are NOT for credit but for additional practice only.
+All assignments have a clearly labeled due date on Modified Mastering Physics.
+It is your responsibility to check Mastering periodically for assignments.
+Solutions to all homework problems are available on D2L immediately after the assignment is due.
+Because solutions are available immediately, late homework will NOT be considered.

-• Regular Exams (3×15% = 45%): Four regular exams will be given during the semester.
-I will keep your highest three scores.

-If you miss a regular exam: If you miss an exam for a University Sanctioned Event you must notify me in advance so that we can arrange for you to take the exam in a manner consistent with its integrity.
-You must also provide some form of documentation (performing arts program, competition schedule etc.) In all other cases a missed exam will be treated as your dropped exam.

-If you have an OSSD letter pertaining to exams: You are responsible for making the appropriate arrangements at least one week prior to the exam date and time.

-• Final Exam (25%): The final is cumulative and will require synthesis of concepts from different parts of the course.
+- Regular Exams (3×16% = 48%): Four regular exams will be given during the semester.
+I will keep your highest three scores. - o If you miss a regular exam: If you miss an exam for a University Sanctioned Event you must notify me in advance so that we can arrange for you to take the exam in a manner consistent with its integrity.
+You must also provide some form of documentation (performing arts program, competition schedule etc.) In all other cases a missed exam will be treated as your dropped exam. - o If you have an OSSD letter pertaining to exams: You are responsible for making the appropriate arrangements at least one week prior to the exam date and time. - Regular exam dates are subject to changes (snow days, Mastering maintenance, schedule adjustments, etc.).
+Be available for class days before & after. - Final Exam (22%): The final is cumulative and will require synthesis of concepts from different parts of the course.